 Best Mousepad for CS:GO - The Ultimate Guide

 Becoming the best gamer you can be means getting gear that will suit your personal needs and preferences.
-A lot of people tend to spend heavy on their mouse (click here to see what mice the pros use) but it’s not really common for people to spend a lot of time or money searching for their perfect mousepad.
-That’s a shame because, much like mice, pads come in a wide variety of sizes and materials, each with their own distinct characteristics.
+A lot of people tend to spend heavy on their mouse (click here to see our recommended mice for CS:GO) but it's not really common for people to spend a lot of time or money searching for their perfect mousepad.
+That's a shame because, much like mice, pads come in a wide variety of sizes and materials, each with their own distinct characteristics.

 Getting a pad that's large enough to accommodate even the largest mouse swipe while still offering enough stopping power so that you can accurately flick to enemy heads can really make a world of difference in a game where one bullet to the dome can mean the difference between a round won or a round lost.

-There’s lots of marketing speak out there when it comes to mousepads, so if you’re unsure what to pick you’ve come to the right place.
-We have gathered the top picks among CS:GO professionals and listed them out, along with a couple of lines of information on what makes the pads in question unique or worth getting.
-We have reviewed every pad on this list (minus the QcK+, which is a thinner version of the QcK Heavy) so for a more in-depth look we encourage you to check out the specific reviews of each pad.
-Do feel free to check out our review section for reviews on other pads as well.
+There's lots of marketing speak out there when it comes to mousepads so if you're unsure what to pick you've come to the right place.
+We have gathered the top picks among CS:GO professionals and listed them here, along with a couple of lines of information on what makes the pads in question unique or worth getting.

 What makes a mousepad good for CS:GO?

 The pads in this top five all have slightly different characteristics, but they have two things in common: all of them are cloth pads, and all of them are large pads.

 Cloth pads have been the de facto standard in competitive gaming for a pretty long time now (they're more portable and are far less harsh on mouse feet, among other reasons) so there's no real surprise there, but some newer PC gamers might be surprised to see that all of these pads are very large, at least when compared to standard office mats.